Sit-ups just in time for this summer, this time covering training and supplementation

 After a first article focused only on food, we will now discuss the rest.

-As you may have noticed by the title of the article, the goal here is to lose the maximum fat in time for the summer to be able to show off your abs for the beach.
+As you may have already guessed from the title of the article, the goal here is to lose as much fat as possible in time for the summer so that you can show off your abs at the beach.